-I see people all over the internet always asking “Can you teach yourself archery”, and the short answer is yes.
-I will explain a few steps you need to practice and give you a few tips on what bow you should choose.
+I always see people asking, “Can you teach yourself archery” and the short answer is yes.
+I will explain a few steps to practice and give tips on what bow you should choose.

 Yes, You can teach yourself archery.
 It requires a lot of practice, but there is a lot of information online and videos that can help you improve your archery skills and shorten the time needed to become an archer.

-If you decide to learn archery yourself there are a few things you need to focus on to improve your overall shooting.
-I would recommend you use youtube in addition to this article because you will learn visually and you can correct your form and technique by watching what the pros are doing.
+If you decide to learn archery, you must focus on a few things to improve your overall shooting.
+I would recommend you use youtube in addition to this article because you will learn visually, and you can correct your form and technique by watching what the pros are doing.

 Stance – How to stand while shooting

 This is how you stand while you shoot.
-This is very important and has a major impact on your accuracy when you shoot.
-After shooting a while on your own it could be a good idea to ask someone who knows what they’re doing to take a look at your stance.
-This way you don’t learn a mistake that will be harder to un-learn than learning correctly.
+This is very important and greatly impacts your accuracy when you shoot.
+After shooting on your own, it could be a good idea to ask someone who knows what they’re doing to take a look at your stance.
+This way, you don’t learn a mistake that will be harder to un-learn than learning correctly.

 Arrow nocking – How to attach the arrow to the string

-Arrow nocking is the action of puting the arrow on your string.
+Arrow nocking is the action of putting the arrow on your string.
 This seems like an unnecessary step to perfect, but it is more important than it seems.
-You need to find your perfect spot on the string.
-And use the same spot for every single shot.
-This way you can adjust the other parts of your shot according to your result on the target.
+You need to find your perfect spot on the string and use the same spot for every single shot.
+This way, you can adjust the other parts of your shot according to your result on the target.

-I mentioned string in the text above if you wonder the string is the line that is attached from the top of the bow to the button.
+I mentioned the string in the text above.
+If you wonder, the string is the line attached from the top of the bow to the button.

 Pulling – Pulling the string and charging power to the arrow

-the string to power your arrow is important.
+The string to power your arrow is important.
 Doing the pull perfectly is a must.
-You need to learn to pull correctly to get you and your bow in a line, so you can shoot accurately.
+It is best to learn to pull correctly to get you and your bow in a line to shoot accurately.

-You need to use the right muscles to not injure yourself and not get tired.
-To do this you need to: Raise your shoulder and elbow, when you do this you activate the back muscles more and decrease the tension on your bicep.
+It is best if you use the right muscles not to injure yourself and not get tired.
+To do this, you need to: Raise your shoulder and elbow; when you do this, you activate the back muscles more and decrease the tension on your bicep.
 This will give you more power and more durability.

 The Release – Perfecting the art of letting go of the arrow

 The release looks easy, but it is not.
 At least if you’re going to learn it to perfection.
 There are usually a few things that get overlooked when it comes to releasing.
-A common mistake among beginners, I did this my self so don’t worry, is to pluck the string.
-This is when you “help” the arrow to go when the correct thing to do is just to drop it.
+A common mistake among beginners, I did this myself, so don’t worry, is to pluck the string.
+This is when you “help” the arrow to fly when the correct thing to do is to drop it.

-To give you a clearer image you can imagine holding your backpack the same way as you are holding your string with only your fingers.
+To give you a clearer image, you can imagine holding your backpack the same way you are holding your string with only your fingers.
 Then you let it drop on the ground.
 You are not pushing it or using any necessary power to do so.
 Only let your fingers open up.
 That is exactly what you want to do when releasing the bow too.
-Releasing should not be forced motion, but a natural movement.
+Releasing should not be a forced motion but a natural movement.

-A last important step is the follow through.
-When you release the string your shot is not done.
-You still need to aim at your target throughout the follow through.
-This will give you a cleaner shot and you can feel it when you do it correctly.
+The last important step is the follow-through.
+When you release the string, your shot is not done.
+It would be best if you still aimed at your target throughout the follow-through.
+This will give you a cleaner shot, and you can feel it when you do it correctly.

-This was a step I was terrible at, but with this youtube video I improved a lot and after a few days my shot wasn’t horrible, but decent. releasing videos
+This was a step I was terrible at, but with this youtube video, I improved a lot, and after a few days, my shot wasn’t horrible, but decent.

-These are 4 important steps that I think you should put a lot of time and effort in and after a while you will see it pay off.
+These are four important steps that I think you should put a lot of time and effort into, and after a while, you will see it pay off.

 Why you should learn archery!

-Shooting a bow and arrow is a lot of fun, but even more fun when you hit where you want.
-I am happy that you considering starting your archery carrier, but before you invest a huge amount of money there a few things you need to know.
+Shooting a bow and arrow is a lot of fun, but even more, fun when you hit where you want.
+I am happy that you are considering starting your archery carrier, but before you invest a huge amount of money, there are a few things you need to know.

-in order to become a pro at archery, you have to dedicate a lot of time and practice.
+To become an archery pro, you must dedicate a lot of time and practice.
 Correct your mistakes and get help from professional archers or at least experienced archers.
 Ask them if they can take a look at your archery form and if there are any mistakes that you should fix.

 Continue to improve on those points and practice until you become the archer you want to become.
-We have a full in-depth guide on how to become a pro at archery here
+We have a full in-depth guide on becoming a pro at archery here.

-Before investing in the bow and equipment I suggest you go to a bow and arrow club nearby and ask if you could try for a day.
+Before investing in the bow and equipment, I suggest you go to a bow and arrow club nearby and ask if you could try for a day.
 Then you can find out if this is a hobby for you.
-Maybe you could even get some tips and tricks from the locals or find some new friends to shoot with later on.
+Maybe you could get tips and tricks from the locals or find new friends to shoot with later.

 ⦁ Buy a bow